whosonfirst/go-whosonfirst-crawl/README.md

 * Proper error handling
 * Remove GeoJSON specific stuff (or at least move it in to its own little playground)

-## Caveats

-This package relies on [a fork of the origin walk package](https://github.com/whosonfirst/walk) that relies on `runtime.GOMAXPROCS` to determine the number of concurrent processes used to crawl a directory tree.

 ## Tools

 ### wof-crawl-validate